josephyunpredictiv/Protein_diff_data_analysis_Olink/README.md

 # Protein_diff_data_analysis_Olink
 Protein differential expression data analysis from Olink.
-Bascially we're using olink software...
+Bascially we're using olink software to run t-test.

 The file also contains code for PCA and Umap.
 This is created as a memo to self.
 However, hopefully this helps others trying Olink software.